-Sector 5 Waste: In Liechtenstein, only few emissions occur from the sector Waste, since all municipal solid waste is exported to a Swiss incineration plant.
-The waste sector shows a decrease between 1990 and 2017 (10.7%).
-The development of the greenhouse gas emissions is dominated by two source categories: 5A Solid waste disposal as well as 5D Wastewater treatment and discharge.
-In source categorie 5A Solid waste disposal, a steady decrease of greenhouse gas emissions can be observed due to stopped landfilling in 1974.
-In source categorie 5D Wastewater treatment and discharge, sewage gas has only been used as fuel for boilers or co-generation up to 2014.
-Since then, all sewage gas is upgraded and supplied to the gas grid, which results in lower greenhouse gas emissions in this source category.
+Sector 5 Waste: In Liechtenstein, only little emissions occur from the sector Waste, since all municipal solid waste is exported to a Swiss incineration plant.
+The waste sector shows a decrease between 1990 and 2019 (2.4%).
+The development of the greenhouse gas emissions is dominated by source category 5D Wastewater treatment and discharge and to a lesser extent by source category 5A Solid waste disposal.
+In source category 5D Wastewater treatment and discharge, sewage gas has only been used as fuel for boilers or co-generation up to 2014.
+Since then, all sewage gas is upgraded and supplied to the gas grid, which results in significant lower greenhouse gas emissions in this source category.
+In source category 5A Solid waste disposal, a steady decrease of greenhouse gas emissions can be observed due to stopped landfilling in 1974.